 Who writes here?

-My name is Desiree and was born in 1988 on beautiful Lake Constance in the very south of Germany.
-Now I live with my husband and our two pacific parrotlets in the south west of Germany.
+My name is Desiree and was born in 1988 near beautiful Lake Constance in the very south of Germany.
+Now I live with my husband and our two pacific parrotlets in the

 Many years had passed before we, my husband and I, take notice of the little parrotlets.